 I’d urge parents to see if they can find an alternative arrangement and try to work on safe sleep.
 Sometimes newborns won’t settle, and it’s hard.
 But I would prefer a parent try to avoid holding their baby in unsafe positions.
 Having your baby in bed with you, especially when you’re exhausted, is a slippery slope.

-Stay tuned for part two of this interview, where we discuss bed-sharing, acid reflux, napping, swaddling, and more.
+Continued in Part 2 and Part 3, where we discuss bed-sharing, acid reflux, napping, swaddling, and more.
 If you need immediate assistance with child sleep or behavioral issues, visit Little Big Dreamers.

 Posts You Might Like: